informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_1_en.md

     about the state of the game, using a single data structure instead of multiple lists.

-    To preserve the genericity of the `Game` and `GameObjectContainer` classes without introducing *ad-hoc* properties to the game objects we will introduce a generic mechanism for handling interactions between game objects using a technique called *double-dispatch*.
+    To preserve the genericity of the `Game` and `GameObjectContainer` classes without introducing *ad-hoc* properties in the game objects we will introduce a generic mechanism for handling interactions between game objects using a technique called *double-dispatch*.